Restoring Glass Block in Youngstown

 The architect for the renovation was Meta von Rabenau, Senior Architect at Ohio History Connection, the organization that owns the museum.
 They are a 501(c)(3) nonprofit organization that focuses on preserving and sharing the state’s history to the public.

 After 30 years, the glass block was in need of replacement.
 Rabenau helped describe the situation, “Some of the glass blocks were cracked and moisture was coming in.
 There was mildew and disintegration.
 Glass and steel have different expansion factors.
 With the south and eastern portions, the outer and under rim were falling apart.
 They were getting bad.”

 A major benefit cited for the renovation is that glass block today is built with higher quality than it was 30 years ago.

-Anton E. Kava, Seves Glassblock President and CEO, adds, “This technology consists of ‘optical scanners’ that scans the blocks during the production process to find small imperfections, and removes the products from the production line that do not meet quality control standards set forth by the company.”
+Anton E. Kava, Seves Glass Block President and CEO, adds, “This technology consists of ‘optical scanners’ that scans the blocks during the production process to find small imperfections, and removes the products from the production line that do not meet quality control standards set forth by the company.”

-Among the challenges is the simple fact that it’s on stairs, and doesn’t have even footing for scaffold.
+This project did not come without its’ fair share of challenges.
+The biggest being that it’s on stairs, and doesn’t have even footing for scaffold.
 You also need glass block that properly matches with the original, as well as matching mortar.
 Both of these require preparation.

 The process is always the same for every project: